-Given the shaky economy over the last several years, many companies have encountered speed bumps in their attempts to continue their organic growth.
+Many companies have encountered speed bumps in their attempts to continue their organic growth.
 In order to mitigate these economic headwinds, a fair number of companies have turned to merger and acquisition activities to reignite stagnant growth caused by maturing markets and skittish customers.

-Many companies turn to us for help because they have been blindsided by these issues.
-However, these risks don’t need to be a surprise or even disruptive to a merger or acquisition.
+These risks don’t need to be a surprise or even disruptive to a merger or acquisition.
 Here are a few pieces of advice to help prepare for the potential challenges of combining entities . . . and ERP systems:

 Standardize business processes first.
 While it may be tempting to jump into the “Which software are we going to keep for the combined entity?” discussion right away, it is important not to put the cart before the horse.
 In order to determine which systems will best support the merged organization, it is important to understand how the business is going to run going forward.
 Otherwise, the decision of which systems to keep and which to retire will be driven by internal politics and instead of tangible business requirements and needs.
 For example, a large portion of our client base request our assistance standardizing operations and facilitating business process reengineering before we ever start evaluating or implementing specific ERP systems.

 This ERP Selection Guide will help you determine the necessary steps to select technology that will support your organization for at least the next ten years.

 Define the best ERP strategy for the new organization.
 To take even one step further back, it is equally important to define your overall ERP strategy going forward.
 How much will the two companies standardize operations?
 Will they remain independently operated?
 Will there be some areas that are shared across both organizations, such as HR or finance?
 These and other strategic decisions should be made well before premature discussions about ERP software.